ThunderStorms21th/Galaxy-S7-AiO-kernel/README.md

-# ThundeRStormS "Galaxy S7 (SM-G930F/FD) Pie kernel"
+# ThundeRStormS "Galaxy S7 (SM-G930F/FD) All in One kernel"
+#      for TW PIe & Oreo, AOSP LOS16 & Treble

 # Kernel for Samsung Galaxy S7
 Helping you compile kernels